TushGoel/Assistive_Robotics/README.md

 # Assistive_Robotics

-Investigates the what (modeling), how (design), and why (analysis) of assistive robotics through the use of model-based design process.
+It investigates the what (modeling), how (design), and why (analysis) of assistive robotics through the use of model-based design process.
 System models are essential to four key aspects of the assistive robot design process: derivation of executable specifications, hardware and software design based on simulations, implementation by code generation, and continuous testing and verification.
-Course projects emphasize model-based design for control of assistive robots in smart environments.

-The files includes assignments, tasks and MATLAB code developed and implemented during the course.
+Basic Definition of Assistive Robotics:

-Products, environmental modifications,
+- Products, environmental modifications, services, and processes that enable access to and use of assistive products, specifically by persons with disabilities and older adults.

-services, and processes that enable access to and use of assistive products, specifically by persons with disabilities and older adults
+The files includes assignments, tasks and MATLAB code developed and implemented independently during the course.